Seaweed47/Battlefield-3-PS3-Save-Editing/README.md

 But no need for battlefield 4 checksum fixer anymore

-Give chatgpt this code
+Download this text file and upload it to chatgpt https://github.com/Seaweed47/Battlefield-3-PS3-Save-Editing/blob/main/Bf3%20checksum%20gpt.txt

-https://github.com/Seaweed47/Battlefield-3-PS3-Save-Editing/blob/main/Bf3%20checksum%20gpt.txt
+Then upload your edited USR-DATA to chatgpt

-Ask chatgpt to use the code on the edited USR-DATA
+Now tell chatgpt "Use the code from the text file on the USR-DATA file"

 It will tell you something like CRC = 0xE9BDE242